jliclaire/MERN_Vivify_Roofing/README.md

 to follow up the the **Lead** in order to quote and potentially sale of the job.
 At this stage the Lead is marked as **"in progress."**

-The **Sale User** contacts the **Lead** and is required to submit **Followups** using the HTML forms which are attached to the **Lead** as a record of the sales attempt.
-The Sales Users can also provide more unforseen details about the job and provide the price for which they have sold it.
+The **Sale User** contacts the **Lead** and is required to submit a **Followups** using the HTML forms which are attached to the **Lead** as a record of securing the job.
+The **Sales Users** can also provide more unforseen details about the job, photos and sets a quote of which they have sold it.
 Once this occurs the job is marked as "sold."

 The second piece of functionality, the analytics, is covered in the **Admin** section of the software.
 Here an Admin User can find information about what kinds